modataconsulting/dbt_ga4_project/docs/__docs__.md

 {% docs purchases %} The total number of purchases on your website or application for a user. {% enddocs %}

 -- GEO --
+{% docs geo %} The repeated field containing all geo columns. {% enddocs %}

 {% docs continent %} The continent from which user activity originated.
 For example, if someone visits your websites from the United States, the text `Americas` populates the dimension. {% enddocs %}

 {% docs sub_continent %} The subcontinent from which user activity originated.
 For example, if someone visits your website from the United States, the text `Northern America` populates the dimension. {% enddocs %}